Tuesday 14 October 2014

 Bridging the Gap Between Architecture and Learning

-Presented by Julia Atkin, Education and Learning Consultant, Learning by Design
+Julia Atkin, Education and Learning Consultant, Learning by Design

 As we embrace the challenges and opportunities of the post-industrial globalized world, “design” trumps “planning” and collaboration trumps competition and isolation.
 What guides our development of different approaches and designs when our old “mental models” are no longer suitable?
 How do we go beyond innovation for innovation’s sake?
 It is the interstitial space between architects and educators that will create our best designs.